StefanAhlander/u05-car-rental-PHP/README.md

 https://aahlander.se/u05-car-rental/

 ## Documentation
-As part of the assignement a short repport is included in the main folder.
+As part of the assignement a short report is included in the main folder.
 The code is also extensibly commented and should be fairly easy to follow.

 ## License: